History of IBM: 1975–1992: Information revolution, rise of software and PC industries

+IBM also began spinning off its many divisions into autonomous subsidiaries (so-called "Baby Blues") in an attempt to make the company more manageable and to streamline IBM by having other investors finance those companies.
+These included AdStar, dedicated to disk drives and other data storage products (on creation the largest data storage business in the world); IBM Application Business Systems, dedicated to mid-range computers; IBM Enterprise Systems, dedicated to mainframes; Pennant Systems, dedicated to mid-range and large printers; Lexmark, dedicated to small printers, keyboards, and typewriters (such as the Selectric); and more.
+Lexmark was acquired by Clayton & Dubilier in a leveraged buyout shortly after its formation.

+In September 1992, IBM combined and spun off their various non-mainframe and non-midrange, personal computer manufacturing divisions into an autonomous wholly owned subsidiary known as the IBM Personal Computer Company (IBM PC Co.).
+This corporate restructuring came after IBM reported a sharp drop in profit margins during the second quarter of fiscal year 1992; market analysts attributed the drop to a fierce price war in the personal computer market over the summer of 1992.
+The corporate restructuring was one of the largest and most expensive in history up to that point.
+By the summer of 1993, the IBM PC Co. had divided into multiple business units itself, including Ambra Computer Corporation and the IBM Power Personal Systems Group, the former an attempt to design and market "clone" computers of IBM's own architecture and the latter responsible for IBM's PowerPC-based workstations.

 These efforts failed to halt the slide.
 A decade of steady acceptance and widening corporate growth of local area networking technology, a trend headed by Novell Inc. and other vendors, and its logical counterpart, the ensuing decline of mainframe sales, brought about a wake-up call for IBM.
 After two consecutive years of reporting losses in excess of $1 billion, on January 19, 1993, IBM announced a US$8.10 billion loss for the 1992 financial year, which was then the largest single-year corporate loss in U.S. history.
 All told, between 1991 and 1993, the company posted net losses of nearly $16 billion.
 IBM's three-decade-long Golden Age, triggered by Watson Jr. in the 1950s, was over.
 The computer industry now viewed IBM as no longer relevant, an organizational dinosaur.
 And hundreds of thousands of IBMers lost their jobs, including CEO John Akers.